fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

   let inline f_InstanceMethod<^T when ^T : (member InstanceMethod: int -> int) >(x: ^T) : int = x.InstanceMethod(3)
   ```

-  However indexing, slicing and property-setting are not allowed and explicit forms must be used instead.
-This is because SRTP constraints calls are not processed using method overloading rules.
+  Indexing, slicing and property-setting are not allowed via SRTP constraints and explicit forms must be used instead.
+This is because the syntax of SRTP constraint calls is not processed using method overloading rules.

   ```fsharp
   let inline f_set_StaticProperty<^T when ^T : (static member StaticProperty: int with set) >() =